webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Wields-Two-Weapons-at-Once.md

 ---
 aliases:
-  - Wields Two Weapons at Once
+- "Wields Two Weapons at Once"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Striker-Combat
-title: Wields Two Weapons at Once
-collection: Foci
-kind: Compendium
 ---

 ## Wields Two Weapons at Once
 You bear steel with both hands, ready to take on any foe.